uecasm/Mirality.WatchableValue/README.md

 It does assume that you will be watching all the time; if you're only sometimes watching for changes (e.g. only in development environment) then this may not be suitable, although you can use tricks such as swapping out your token generator to only return a `NullChangeToken` in cases where you want to disable the watching.

-It is compiled for .NET Standard 2.0, so it can be used from .NET Framework 4.7.2+ (assuming that you have a suitable file provider) as well as .NET Core/5+.
+It is compiled for .NET Standard 2.0, so it can be used from .NET Framework 4.7.2+ as well as .NET Core/5+.
 As of this writing, it is primarily tested with .NET 6.

 # Installation